wolfgarbe/PruningRadixTrie/README.md

 ### Application:

-The Pruning Radix Trie can be used for auto-completion and query completion.
+The Pruning Radix Trie can be used for auto-completion, query completion or any other prefix search in large dictionaries.

 ### Performance